aetosdios27/WebNotes/README.md

 A simple, fast, and beautiful note-taking app for the web, inspired by the sleekness of Apple Notes and the speed of Excalidraw.
 Built for the majority of users who are overwhelmed by bloated, complicated solutions.

+*(Replace this with a real screenshot or, even better, a GIF of your app in action!)*

 ---

 ## ✨ Key Features